lscsoft/lalsuite/CONTRIBUTING.md

 # Contributing to LALSuite

 This page outlines the recommended procedure for contributing changes to the LALSuite repository.
-Please read the introduction to [GitLab on git.ligo.org](https://wiki.ligo.org/Computing/GitLigoOrg) before you start.
+Please read the [IGWN Computing Guide to GitLab][compguidegit] before you start.

 ## Reporting issues

 If you have `ligo.org` authentication, please report issues directly through GitLab.
-Otherwise, you can use the [service desk address](mailto:contact+lscsoft-lalsuite-1438-issue-@support.ligo.org) to send bug reports by e-mail.
+Otherwise, you can use the [service desk address][helpdesk] to send bug reports by e-mail.

 In either case, please include as much detail as possible to reproduce the error, including information about your operating system and the version of each (relevant) component of LALSuite.
 If possible, please include a brief, self-contained code example that demonstrates the problem.